lockss/lockss-rtd-portal/docs/plugin/introduction/concepts.rst

 The LOCKSS plugin framework enables the extraction of metadata from ingested content, through an extensible metadata extraction framework; a plugin can optionally define:

-*  **Article iterator**: code that traverses the AU and enumerates all the logical items (journal articles, electronic books, electronic theses and dissertations, repository objects...) found in it, as bundles of related URLs.
+*  :ref:`Article Iterator`: code that traverses the AU and enumerates all the logical items (journal articles, electronic books, electronic theses and dissertations, repository objects...) found in it, as bundles of related URLs.

-*  **Article metadata extractor**: code that extracts metadata from the logical items enumerated by the article iterator using file metadata extractors, and that post-processes and stores the extracted metadata in the LOCKSS metadata database.
+*  :ref:`Article Metadata Extractor`: code that extracts metadata from the logical items enumerated by the article iterator using file metadata extractors, and that post-processes and stores the extracted metadata in the LOCKSS metadata database.

-*  **File metadata extractor**: code that extracts metadata from files with a given media type.
+*  :ref:`File Metadata Extractor`: code that extracts metadata from files with a given media type.

 The :doc:`../metadata-extraction/index` chapter covers these plugin aspects.